StoreConnect/storeconnect-ontologies-api/README.md

 # FUI StoreConnect's ontologies

-This repository contains ontologies and relative tools associated to the FUI Project [StoreConnect](https://www.pole-scs.org/projet/storeconnect).
+This repository contains the ontologies and the tools associated to the FUI [StoreConnect](https://www.pole-scs.org/projet/storeconnect) Project.

 ## Authors

-Aurélien Bourdon, Julien Duribreux, [Romain Rouvoy](http://romain.rouvoy.fr/), [Lionel Seinturier](http://www.lifl.fr/~seinturi/).
+Aurélien Bourdon, Julien Duribreux, [Romain Rouvoy](http://romain.rouvoy.fr), [Lionel Seinturier](http://www.lifl.fr/~seinturi).

 ## Directory layout

-This repository is organized as follow:
+This repository is organized as follows:

 Directory                       | Description
 ------------------------------- | -----------------------------------------------------------------------------------------------
-[./ontologies/](./ontologies)   | Contains definition of all ontologies of the FUI Project StoreConnect [./tools/](./tools)             | Contains tools associated to StoreConnect's ontologies, as query server or visualization server
+[ontologies](./ontologies)   | Contains the definitions of ontologies defined by the FUI Project StoreConnect [tools](./tools)             | Contains the tools supporting the StoreConnect ontologies, such as query server or visualization server

 ## How to contribute